markgar/sporq/README.md

 # Sporq

-Sporq is an object based ARM Template generator.
-Its purpose to make ARM templates creation programmatic, include a resource naming convention, make resource access key refreshment easy, because Sporq outputs ARM templates that are completely ready to deploy, make those ARM templates as test-able as possible.
+Sporq is three things:
+- An object based ARM Template generator
+- PowerShell implementation of automated Azure Resource Key Refreshment
+- PowerShell implementation of automated and governed self-service Resource Group creation process

-Its purpose is to use PowerShell as the ARM template programming language (rather than the ARM Template expression language) to output ARM templates that are completely ready to deploy without using ARM template parameters or variables.
+Its purpose is to use PowerShell as the ARM template programming language (rather than the ARM Template expression language) to output ARM templates that are completely ready to deploy because it does not use ARM template parameters or variables.
 This means a new paradigm for writing ARM templates:
-- Use a programmatic language like PowerShell that hides the complexity of ARM template syntax
+- Use a programmatic language like PowerShell simplifies ARM template definition while hiding the complexity of ARM template syntax
-- Implememnt a naming convention with Sporq for your Resource Groups as well as Resources
+- Simplify the process of implememnting a naming convention for your Resource Groups as well as Resources
-- Refresh secrets with with simple scripts included with Sporq
+- Set up automated Resource Key refreshment using Sporq
-- Implement cost management using Azure Cost Analytics and Azure Budgets using Resource Group creation in Sporq
+- Deploy cost management across your Azure deployments using Azure Cost Analytics and Azure Budgets
-- Easily test ARM templates for enterprise security requirements becuase there are no variables and parameters
+- Easily test ARM templates for enterprise security requirements during the build phase of infrastructure deployment

 ## Installation